NoAuthZone/SASTFileCounter/README.md

 - File-type detection is extension-based only (plus a small set of exact filenames like `Gemfile`).
 It does not inspect file contents, so a `.h` file is always counted as C/C++, even if it's actually Objective-C++.
 - Language/extension lists are a practical approximation for capacity estimation — not a guarantee of what a given vendor's scanner will actually pick up.
 Always cross-check against your tool's current, version-specific documentation before using these numbers for licensing or scan-scope decisions.

-## License

-Add a license of your choice (e.g. MIT) here before publishing.